centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-haproxy-snmp.md

 ### Host

  * Log into Centreon and add a new Host through "Configuration > Hosts".
- * Fill the "Name", "Alias" & "IP Address / DNS" fields according to your *TO CHANGE* Server settings
+ * Fill the "Name", "Alias" & "IP Address / DNS" fields according to your HAProxy Server settings
  * Select the *Applications-Haproxy-Snmp-custom* template to apply to the Host

 If you are using SNMP Version 3, use the SNMPEXTRAOPTIONS Macro to configure